h-connor/OneLifeHardcore7DaysMod/readme.md

 * Gunpowder recipe now requires crafting table and beaker
 * Bears can climb ladders
 * Reduced bear hp by 20%, and zombie bear hp by 30%
+* Slightly reduced the probability of the spawnrate of birds nests

 ### Balancing